Mercerenies/latitude/docs/spec/ii_standard_library/iterator.md

 are specialized so that modifications to their `cdr` cell (via `cdr=`) will affect the original value in the dictionary as well.

+### `FilterIterator.`

+This iterator is returned by calls to `filter` and iterates over collections while skipping certain elements. `FilterIterator` is mutable if and only if the underlying iterator is mutable.

 [[up](.)]
 <br/>[[prev - The FilePath Object](filepath.md)]
 <br/>[[next - The Kernel Object](kernel.md)]